click button for

 facility included the Assurance Christian Ministries,

-delivered to the Meriden Soup Kitchen and the New
+sorted, before being delivered to the Meriden Soup

 morning.